momchilvanchev/nomice/README.md

 3. Optional but recommended: Run the following command to disable the Caps Lock indicator:
    `sudo defaults write /Library/Preferences/FeatureFlags/Domain/UIKit redesigned_text_cursor -dict-add Enabled -bool NO` **Then, restart your computer for changes to take place**.
 4. You may get a _“NoMouse” cannot be opened because it is from an unidentified developer._ error.
-Just go to Settings, then Privacy & Security, scroll down till you find something like _“NoMouse” was blocked from use because it is not from an identidied developer._.
-Now, click _Open Anyway_ and you should be good to go :)
+Just go to Settings, then Privacy & Security, scroll down till you find something like _“NoMouse” was blocked from use because it is not from an identidied developer._ Click _Open Anyway_ and you should be good to go :)

 ---